patteesolomon/webdevchallenge/README.md

-* THIS SITE IS LIVE IN THE LINKE BELOW
+* THIS SITE IS LIVE IN THE LINK BELOW

 https://webdevchallenge.onrender.com